A Real thumping

 1987 - Ian Rush grabbed the only goal of the game.

 1993 – Mike Marsh had a penalty saved by Queens Park Rangers keeper Tony Roberts before Ian Rush headed the only goal of our Premier League game at Anfield.
 John Barnes then struck a second spot-kick wide.
+On the same day, future reds keeper Brad Friedel played for the USA as they held Hungary to a goalless draw in a Kirin Cup game in Japan.

 A treble for Dioufy